-If you think it’s hard saving $381 at age 25, think of how hard it will be trying to save $1,920 at age 45.
+If you think it's hard saving $381 at age 25, think of how hard it will be trying to save $1,920 at age 45.
 It is never too late to start saving, but the sooner the better.
-Starting a retirement savings plan now will make it easier to afford the things you want in the future.
+Retirement saving is a process, not an event.
+Doing it now will make it easier to afford the things you need in the future.

 Sign up for my FREE guide and contact me today for your FREE CONSULTATION!